Last Updated: February 8, 2026 | All Prices Independently Verified

 Any IPTV provider offering a “lifetime subscription” for a one-time fee of $30 to $100 is almost certainly a scam.
 Running an IPTV service requires ongoing server costs, bandwidth fees, and content licensing that cannot be sustainably funded by a one-time payment.
 Lifetime subscription providers typically operate for a few months, collect as many one-time payments as possible, and then disappear.
 Our recommendation: avoid any provider offering lifetime subscriptions, no matter how appealing the price.

 Extremely low pricing is another red flag.
 Operating a legitimate IPTV service with thousands of working channels, multiple server locations, and adequate bandwidth costs money.
-Providers charging less than $3 per month are either running a loss-leader scam (cheap entry followed by a bait-and-switch), providing an extremely unreliable service, or selling your payment information.
-Our lowest-priced recommendation, NexaStream at $5 per month on the annual plan, represents what we consider the floor for sustainable, quality IPTV service.
+Providers charging less than $3 per month (billed monthly) are either running a loss-leader scam, providing an unreliable service, or selling your payment information.
+Among the providers covered here, Crystal OTT’s ~$2.60 monthly-equivalent is the lowest figure — but that rate is only achievable via the annual prepay (£25/year), and the service carries a verified 7-day money-back guarantee, which distinguishes it from fly-by-night operations.

 Some providers bundle their IPTV subscription with a mandatory hardware purchase, typically an Android TV box or a branded streaming device.
 The device is often a generic $20 Android box sold at a 300% to 500% markup, and the IPTV subscription is locked to that specific device.
 Legitimate IPTV providers let you use any compatible device you already own and do not require proprietary hardware.